Copyright ©2016 Thomas Schwengler

 The reuse factor K is therefore an important parameter for capacity.
 The lowest reuse factor (K = 1) maximizes capacity; but this has to be balanced with interference considerations: indeed a higher reuse factor (K = 3, 4, 7, or higher) provides more distance between cells using the same frequency, which lowers interferences.

-To quantify interference due to reuse we have to consider how a signal propagates from one cell to another.
-We will study propagation models later in chapter ??, but we need a few simple notions here.
+Spectrum reuse causes interference; quantifying them require us to consider how a signal propagates from one cell to another.
+We will study propagation models later in chapter 3, but we need a few simple notions here.
 Assume a propagation model using a power path loss exponent n, that is a model where power decays in 1∕Rn (R being the distance separating transmit station from receiver).
 This means that the ratio of received power to transmit power may be expressed as Pr∕Pt = A∕Rn, where A is some constant.

 With this model, signal to interference ratios are estimated as

 where i0 is the number of co-channel cells nearest to the cell (called first tier or tier one); that number increases with K. And Di is the distance to the tier-one cells reusing the same frequency (as shown in figure 2.1).
 In the case of hexagonal cell approximation the expression simplifies to :

 We’ll see more details on n further, its values vary typically between 2 and 4 with the types of terrain.
 We’ll also see that specific wireless technologies require a certain signal to noise and interference ratio (mostly based on data rates); so equation (2.3) leads to a minimal acceptable value for K.

 A major requirement of cellular networks is to provide an efficient technique for multiple devices to access the wireless system.
 These techniques include:

 These are the main multiple access techniques, but subtle extensions and combinations can be devised to obtain more efficient schemes, which we will examine in later chapters (including orthogonal frequency division multiplexing - OFDMA).